 Accepting that I might not be good enough, or that I might not be the right person for the job has actually helped me to feel less defeated about the rejections.
 There is only so much that I know, so much that I have experienced, and so much that I am good at.

 If what I am currently made up of is not ‘good enough’ for a job or for a person, then so be it.
 I will find something that I am prepared for, even if that means taking a job that I believe to be over-qualified for.

 There is no shame in being exactly who I am in this moment, and I need to stop letting myself feel shame for that.
 I am willing to learn and make mistakes until I do have what it takes to excel at what I decide to do with the rest of my life.

 Our paths to success might not be straight lines.
 We might need to turn around or take a detour in our search for success and the sooner that we stop fighting that, the sooner we can get to work.

 As for Anxiety and Stress

-Anxiety is usually thought of as a negative thing and something that we try to feel as little of as possible, but sometimes our stress is actually good for us.
+Anxiety is usually thought of as a negative thing and something that I try to feel as little of as possible, but sometimes stress is actually good for us.

 It took some outside perspective to help me realize that my overwhelming desire to get back into the workforce is my brain’s way of pushing me to do what is best for me.
 Working, and working hard, is an important part of life for me.